 I love anything mustard so my advice to you dear home cooks is that everyone should have spare mustard seeds.
 Preparing your own powders is really rewarding, especially when you know you made it from scratch.
-So the next time someone doesn’t want any more prepared or powdery-mustard and runs out – they can use their leftover seeds for some backup!
+So the next time someone doesn’t want any more prepared or powdery mustard and runs out – they can use their leftover seeds for some backup!

-I wonder why mustard lovers don’t always keep extra jars on hand in case they run out?
+I wonder why mustard lovers don’t always keep extra jars on hand in case they run out.
 There are endless benefits like knowing everything was made by yourself with just what’s available at the moment too!
 That way if someone needs a small amount of either fresh ground flavorings or powdered spices when running low there will be an option right under our noses.

 The next best option is turmeric powder.
-Turmeric, a common spice in most kitchens these days and one I happen to have plenty of stock of already.
+Turmeric is a common spice in most kitchens these days and one I happen to have plenty of stock of already.
 It has many different uses for cooking.
 It’s considered safe if you don’t want to risk other alternatives too (although it’s certainly not as great at disguising flavors or textures).